 The problem with just taking the exam is that almost everyone has to take each exam multiple times.
 I found that out the hard way.
 It is better to take a wine course and then take the sommelier exam.
 I wish I had done that.

 How to become a sommelier?

 To become a sommelier, you have to master three aspects of wine: tasting, service, and theory: a deep understanding of the world of wine.
-Tasting takes practice and guidance; joining a serious wine tasting group is a good idea.
-You learn service on the floor, like a server, the more time you spend taking care of guests, the better you get at it.
+Tasting takes practice and guidance; joining a serious wine tasting group is good.
+You learn service on the floor, like a server; the more time you spend taking care of guests, the better you get at it.

 Some institutions like the Court or the Wine & Spirit Education Trust have different levels you can gradually achieve, but they’re not mandatory to become a somm in a restaurant.
 What’s expensive is that you never stop learning; the world of wine changes fast, and you have to be up to date.
 You have to taste many wines, and that might get expensive.

 The theory part is more complicated.
 You have to know the wine laws of dozens of countries, their climates, soil types, wine styles, grape varieties, history, and even their food.
-It’s challenging, but it’s quite fun if you have a passion for it.
-It’s like traveling without leaving home; of course, traveling helps too.
+It’s challenging, but it’s pretty fun if you have a passion for it.
+It’s like traveling without leaving home; traveling helps too.

 What does sommelier mean?

 The sommelier is the person that takes care of the wine.
 That’s it.
 The word has a very different meaning: in medieval Europe, the sommelier was in charge of buying groceries for its patrons; and there was plenty of wine involved too.
 A sommelier knew his stuff; he could tell if the food was good or not if his patrons were getting what they asked for in the first place.